 They are drawing, using cubes, using counters, their fingers, ANYTHING to show me how they got their answers and we are still working on their explanations.
 We are all about "proving it" in my classroom.
 My students know they can't just spit out an answer - they have to prove it and defend it.

 During math work stations on Friday, I had most of my students practice adding 2 numbers together using cubes.
-They did this with a little freebie I created, called "Build it!"
+They did this with a little free addition center I created, called "Build it!"

 I had saved the cards for "Build it!" and I thought I would offer them as a freebie!
-Click on the image below to download.
+Click on the image to download this free addition activity

 My low group is still working on identifying and representing numbers within 20, so they practiced pulling a number and covering that many pumpkins on a little pumpkin sheet I made.